Essential Fatty Acids are “essential” because our bodies cannot manufacture them and we must get them from foods or through dietary supplements.

 It’s always best to consult with your physician regarding taking an Omega-3 dietary supplement.

-That said, many health organizations recommend around 500 mg of EPA+DHA (combined) per day.
+That said, many health organizations recommend around 500 mg of EPA+DHA (combined) per day for adults to maintain overall health.

 The American Heart Association (AHA) recommends consumption of Omega-3 fatty acids to decrease the risk factors associated with heart disease, such as hypertension, high triglycerides and atherosclerosis.

-- The AHA recommends that adults eat at least two servings of fish high in Omega-3 fatty acids per week, plus flaxseed, canola and soybean oils, flaxseeds and walnuts.
+• The AHA recommends that adults eat at least two servings of fatty fish high in Omega-3 fatty acids per week, plus flaxseed, canola and soybean oils, flaxseeds and walnuts.

-The 2010 Dietary Guidelines for Americans (put out by the federal government) recommend that most adults eat 8 ounces of seafood each week, typically two four-ounce servings, and about 12 ounces for pregnant or breastfeeding women.
+The 2020-2025 Dietary Guidelines for Americans recommends that most adults eat at least 8 ounces of seafood each week, typically two four-ounce servings, and between 8-12 ounces of lower mercury fish for pregnant or breastfeeding women.